jch00oo/CAA-Data-Analysis-Project/README.md

 ![Screen Shot 2020-12-03 at 12 27 16 PM](https://user-images.githubusercontent.com/70298391/101084498-e6317480-3562-11eb-8540-c297496f7fba.png)

-To further understand clickers engagement, I analyzed the relationship between number of clicks per edition and number of URLs included in each monthly newsletter.
-I used the code below to extract the total number of links per PDF edition of every monthly CalCons newsletter. [source](https://www.thepythoncode.com/article/extract-pdf-links-with-python)
+To further understand clickers engagement, we analyzed the relationship between number of clicks per edition and number of URLs included in each monthly newsletter.
+We used the code below to extract the total number of links per PDF edition of every monthly CalCons newsletter. [source](https://www.thepythoncode.com/article/extract-pdf-links-with-python)

 ```python
 total_urls = []